openstack/puppet-swift/README.md

 The number of replicas to store.

 ####`min_part_hours`
-Time before a partition can be movied.
+Time before a partition can be moved.

 ### Define: swift::storage::server